wilsonwang881/UNiDAYSApplication/README.md

 ## Implementation:

 The application is implemented mainly using JavaScript and can be considered to be server-less.
 I am currently trying to integrate with Vue.js for better performance.
+Also, more comments and codes are on the way!

 ## Deployment: